houstoncardinal/nurse-scribe-swift/MVP_SETUP_GUIDE.md

-# 🚀 NurseScribe AI MVP - Complete Setup Guide
+# 🚀 NovaCare MVP - Complete Setup Guide

 ## ✅ Your MVP App is Ready!